Architecture Modeling Is Hot!

 - Location - a conceptual point or extent in space.

-Why these business concepts are defined and no other ones and why some concepts are grouped, is not made clear in the ArchiMate Specification.
+Why these business concepts are defined and not others and why some concepts are grouped is unclear in the ArchiMate Specification.
 From a Dragon1 open EA Method point of view, these concepts are elements of higher-order Business Concepts like 'Business Process Management' and 'Information Product Based Service Delivery'.

-It would be very interesting to know and see what the higher-order concepts are that lay behind the concepts in ArchiMate.
+It would be exciting to know and see what the higher-order concepts are that lay behind the concepts in ArchiMate.

 Naming Conventions And Definitions